Rethinking Image-Scaling Attacks: The Interplay Between Vulnerabilities in Machine Learning Systems: Experimental Details

-For the transfer-based attack, we demonstrate the transferability to Tencent Cloud's ``Image Analysis'' API.
-It accepts a variety of images and returns Top-5 labels (with probability scores) that best describe the image.
-We define the ground truth label as the benign input's Top-1 label; we only consider benign inputs whose Top-1 score is at least 50\%.
+The Tencent Image Analysis API accepts a variety of images and returns Top-5 labels (with probability scores) that best describe the image.
+This API uses OpenCV's linear scaling as inferred by \citet{scaling2019}.

+We define the ground-truth label as the benign input's Top-1 label; we only consider benign inputs whose Top-1 score is above 50\%.
 A successful attack should decrease the true label's score to below 10\%.
-From Xiao et al.~\cite{scaling2019}, this API uses OpenCV's linear scaling without any defenses.
-We employ the robust model that we used in white-box settings as the surrogate model; attacks on a non-robust model cannot transfer to this API.
+Our attacks did not leverage these scores; they only have access to the final decision.
+When running transfer-based attacks on this API, we adopt the robust model in \Cref{app:setup:models} as the surrogate model; attacks on a non-robust model cannot transfer to this API.

-We demonstrate our attack on OpenCV's linear scaling algorithm.
-We conduct all experiments on an RTX 2080 Ti GPU with 11 GB memory.